kartFr/Auto-Animation-Reuploader/README.md

 Roblox animation reuploader using Roblox plugins and python

-very bare bones there is no error catching so just pray when you use it
+very bare bones pray when you use it also some animations just fail to upload idk why

 made by [kartFr](https://www.youtube.com/channel/UCj0gxlFS3Av3Fweou2BhEdw)